A domain name is your online home address where you will be building your website. Without a domain name, your website has no identity.

 - Sponsored Top Level Domain Names ( sTLD)

 Top Level Domain Names ( TLD)

-Domain extensions like .com, .net, .org, .io are few of the top-level domain names.
-There are hundreds of top-level domain names available. . com is the most popular as it accounts for about 37% of all domain names.
+Domain extensions like .com, .net, .org, and .io are a few of the top-level domain names.
+There are hundreds of top-level domain names available but .com is the most popular as it accounts for about 37% of all domain names.

 Country Code Top Level Domain Names ( ccTLD)